clintoncwolfe/vagrant-rspec-ci/README.md

-**vagrant-rspec-ci** is a Vagrant plugin for running integration tests on your VMs, and produces jUnit formatted reports for consumption by your CI server (travis and Jenkins and both consume this).
+**vagrant-rspec-ci** is a Vagrant plugin for running integration tests on your VMs, and produces jUnit formatted reports for consumption by your CI server (travis and Jenkins and both can consume this).

 It is based on a fork of Michael Paul Thomas Conigliaro's vagrant-test plugin, with some breaking changes to make it rpsec-specific and integrate better with ci_reporter